 You can try the FEAR acronym; I shall give a recent example that should help you use this for yourself.

 Last night my thoughts were telling me I was messing up in life and not good at my job; I felt like a fraud.
 Even though I felt exhausted, I was ready to open my laptop and complete some outstanding work.

 F = Fusion (stuff that goes on in your mind that does not help you)

 E = Evaluation of the experience

 ACT: Accept your reactions and be present.
 Choose a valued direction; take action.

 I try to think of my thoughts as ‘just mental activity in my head’ to gain distance from them in thought defusion.
-When you see your thoughts as just mental activity inside your head, it takes away their power and reduces the influence on your behaviour and can act in line with values.
+When you see your thoughts as just mental activity inside your head, it takes away their power, reduces the influence on your behaviour, and can act in line with values.
 In my case, I did not do all the extra work I thought would make me a better psychologist; I took my rest.